+Figure~\ref{dwd} shows broadly similar lessons to Figure~\ref{pca}: READ and COAD are rather overlapped (left panels); BRCA and BLCA are moderately different (middle panels) while LAML is very distinct from BLCA (right panels).

-For all 10 pairwise TCGA cancer type hypothesis comparisons, Figure~\ref{cip} gives a comparison of the strength of separation using the PDC.
-The random permutation variability in estimating each PDC is reflected by a 95\% confidence interval as developed in Section \ref{ci}.
-Conventional single-sample confidence intervals are shown as thick lines, proper simultaneous inference comes from considering the thin lines which are Bonferroni adjusted for the fact that we have 10 intervals here.
-The results based on MD are shown in black/gray and results based on DWD are shown in blue/light blue.
-The PDCs are not the centers of the confidence intervals because the distributions of the permutation statistics, e.g. black/red circles in Figure~\ref{dia}, are skewed.
+For all 10 pairs of TCGA cancer types, Figure~\ref{cip} gives a comparison of the strength of separation using the PDC.
+The random permutation variability in estimating each PDC is reflected by a 95\% confidence interval as developed in Section~\ref{ci:all}.
+Conventional single-sample confidence intervals are shown as thick lines, the thin lines are Bonferroni-adjusted for the fact that we have 10 intervals.
+The results based on MD are shown in black/gray and the results based on DWD are shown in blue/light blue.
+The PDCs are not the centers of the confidence intervals because the distributions of the permutation statistics are skewed.
 The PDCs computed using balanced permutations (circles) are much higher than the PDCs computed using all permutations (stars) showing the strong value of balanced permutations.
-Overall DWD based PDC (blue) is relatively higher than MD (black) showing the utility of DWD over MD for visualizing class differences in higher dimensions and the benefits of balanced sampling.
+Overall each DWD based PDC (blue) is higher than the corresponding MD based PDC (black) showing the utility of DWD over MD for distinguishing class differences in higher dimensions.

-In Figure~\ref{cip}, LAML vs. BRCA has the largest PDC and all pairs involving LAML tend to have large PDCs.
-This is consistent with Figure~\ref{pca} which shows that LAML (magenta) is the most distinct cancer type.
-Other pairs including BRCA such as BRCA vs. COAD also have relatively large PDCs.
+The PDC allows us to accurately quantify the strength of population difference in each pair.
+The confidence intervals allow us to statistically compare these strengths of population difference across pairs.
+In Figure~\ref{cip}, all pairs involving LAML tend to have large PDCs, which is consistent with Figure~\ref{pca} which shows that LAML (magenta) is the most distinct cancer type.
+Pairs including BRCA also have relatively large PDCs.
 This is consistent with the fact that BRCA has the largest sample size which leads to a smaller variance and thus stronger statistical significance.
 The PDCs for LAML vs. READ and LAML vs. BLCA and BRCA vs. COAD reflect similar amounts of population difference.
-The PDC allows us to accurately quantify the strength of population difference in each pair.
-The confidence intervals allow us to statistically assess if there is difference in these strengths of population difference across pairs.
-In particular, the overlap of their confidence intervals shows no statistically significant difference across these pairs.
-Other overlapped confidence intervals also indicate the relative differences between those populations are similar.
+Those PDCs are the smallest among all test pairs indicating the weakest difference among the considered comparisons as shown in Figure~\ref{cip}.
+This is consistent with the overlap of COAD and READ observed in Figures~\ref{pca} and \ref{dwd}.